Yasemin Horasan

 Yasemin Horasan (born 1 August 1983) is a Turkish former professional basketball player.
 She is currently the general manager of the Turkish national team.

 Career

-Horasan played in the season 2002–2003 for Beşiktaş J.K. and was elected Most Valuable Player of Turkish Women's Basketball League including all domestic and foreign players.
+Horasan played in the 2002–2003 season for Beşiktaş J.K. and was elected Most Valuable Player of Turkish Women's Basketball League including all domestic and foreign players.
 To improve her technique, she was sent by her club to IMG Academy in Bradenton, Florida, U.S., the best-known multi-sport training facility in the world.

-Horasan was member of the team participated at the 2005 Mediterranean Games in Almería, Spain, which won gold medal.
+Horasan was member of the gold medal-winning Turkish team at the 2005 Mediterranean Games in Almería, Spain.
 She won the Turkish women's championship with Beşiktaş in 2004–2005.